Capital One Arena – Washington Capitals

 The Red Rockers cheer squad is a welcome addition to the atmosphere of the Capital One Arena.

 Capital One Arena is located in the Chinatown neighborhood of Washington, DC, and sits atop the Gallery Place Station of the Washington Metro subway system.
-There is a multitude of bars and restaurants in the area that are quite excellent such as Fuddruckers, Greene Turtle, Chinatown Express.
+There are a multitude of bars and restaurants in the area that are quite excellent such as Fuddruckers, Greene Turtle, Chinatown Express.

 If you like burgers a good choice is BTS, which stands for Burger, Tap, and Shake.
 This place has great burgers and even better milkshakes.
 If you’re looking for something that’s not a burger, &pizza makes the pizza pies right in front of you.